By Dr. Mercola

 You can get some astaxanthin by taking krill oil, which is a fantastic omega-3 fat supplement.
 But you can boost your astaxanthin even MORE by adding a pure astaxanthin supplement to your nutritional regimen.
 For optimal absorption, make sure to take krill oil and/or astaxanthin with a fat-containing meal, since both are fat-soluble.

-- Gingko biloba: Many scientific studies have found that Gingko biloba has positive effects for dementia.
-Gingko, which is derived from a tree native to Asia, has long been used medicinally in China and other countries.
-A 1997 study from JAMA showed clear evidence that Gingko improves cognitive performance and social functioning for those suffering from dementia.
+- Ginkgo biloba: Many scientific studies have found that Ginkgo biloba has positive effects for dementia.
+Ginkgo, which is derived from a tree native to Asia, has long been used medicinally in China and other countries.
+A 1997 study from JAMA showed clear evidence that Ginkgo improves cognitive performance and social functioning for those suffering from dementia.
 Research since then has been equally promising.
-One study in 2006 found Gingko as effective as the dementia drug Aricept (donepezil) for treating mild to moderate Alzheimer's type dementia.
-A 2010 meta-analysis found Gingko biloba to be effective for a variety of types of dementia.
+One study in 2006 found Ginkgo as effective as the dementia drug Aricept (donepezil) for treating mild to moderate Alzheimer's type dementia.
+A 2010 meta-analysis found Ginkgo biloba to be effective for a variety of types of dementia.